Skip to main content

 Dakota County, MinnesotaEutrophic

-Keller Lake earns a C — middle-of-the-pack water quality, with one or two parameters dragging the average down from a stronger grade.
-Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.
+Keller Lake earns a C — middle-of-the-pack water quality, with one or two parameters dragging the average down from a stronger grade. clarity and phosphorus rate similarly, so there is no obvious single lever to pull on watershed management.

 Eutrophic conditions are the baseline here: clarity drops noticeably in late summer, and dissolved oxygen near the bottom can become a concern.
 A maximum depth of just 7 ft means sediment-bound phosphorus releases back into the water column whenever wind stirs the bottom — a classic shallow-lake dynamic.
 Keller Lake is small — 55 acres alongside 1.2 miles of shoreline — which makes it sensitive to even modest changes in watershed runoff or recreational pressure.
 Within Dakota County's 36 graded lakes, Keller Lake ranks 19 — below the local median, though not at the bottom.